Labour History in Abbotsford Logo

 Category: South Asian Category: British/Anglophone

 By the early 2000s, there were fewer farm workers in B.C.
-Many South Asian workers were getting older or starting their own businesses, and fewer Canadians wanted to do hard, low-paid farm jobs.
+Many former South Asian farm workers were getting older or starting their own businesses, and fewer Canadians wanted to do hard, low-paid farm jobs.
 Instead of paying higher wages, farms began hiring temporary workers from other countries to help with planting and harvesting and keep farms running.

 2002–2004